 What does 1:1 consultation from No Margin, No Mission involve?

-Following the Advancing Mission Thrivability Labinars and Webversation, up to 15 organizations with demonstrated interest, opportunity, and preparedness to dive deeper into the work have the chance to receive 1:1 consulting support from No Margin, No Mission.
-Consultants Larry Clark and Michael Oxman work virtually with each organization for four weeks to provide a framework for analysis, understanding, and decision-making related to optimizing each organization's opportunities for mission alignment and impact.
-This opportunity covers several topics, with a variety of activities and outcomes taking place along the way.
+Following the Advancing Mission Thrivability Labinars and Webversation, up to 15 organizations listed on The Giving Partner with demonstrated interest, opportunity, and preparedness to dive deeper into the work have the chance to receive 1:1 consulting support from No Margin, No Mission.
+Consultants Larry Clark and Michael Oxman work virtually with each organization for five weeks to provide a framework for analysis, understanding, and decision-making related to optimizing each organization's opportunities for mission alignment and impact.
+This opportunity covers several topics, with various activities and outcomes taking place along the way.

 What organizations have been involved in Advancing Mission Thrivability?

-In our region, 56 organizations have participated in Advancing Mission Thrivability’s online learning sessions.
+In our region, several organizations have participated in Advancing Mission Thrivability’s online learning sessions.
 Of those, the following organizations have received extended 1:1 consulting:

 How is Advancing Mission Thrivability different from Margin & Mission Ignition?